-Over two three-week sessions we will explore the pyramids of ancient Egypt – perhaps the most famous and iconic monuments to survive from the ancient world.
+Over six weeks we will explore the pyramids of ancient Egypt – perhaps the most famous and iconic monuments to survive from the ancient world.

 For a thousand years, pyramids were the preferred burial-monuments of the kings and queens of Egypt.
 They ranged in size, from structures that remain the most massive free-standing structures ever built, through to ones perhaps only twice the height of a human being.
 Some were never finished, never progressing beyond their foundations.